 About

 I was originally licensed as KD5TMF in August 2002 at the age of 14.
 I upgraded to Tech+ in September and then to General in October of that same year.
-The Extra class test took a bit more time but I received it in February of 2003 (coincidentally the same day of the tragic loss of STS-107).
+I subsequently upgraded to Extra in February of 2003 (coincidentally the same day of the tragic loss of STS-107).
 I received KU5B in March of 2003.
 I also hold V31UB, P40CJ, and M0KUB.

 I worked many public service events for NARS in the following years but could not really get into them as much as I could contesting.
 Throughout 2003, I entered as many contests as I could and was invited by N1LN and N1YXU to join them for the ARRL DX SSB contest in 2003.
 I have very fond memories of working JA pileups on 10m.
 My contesting interest quickly progressed and I became a member of the CTDXCC (Central Texas DX and Contest Club) in 2005.